 Answer: Teaching a Dyslexic is actually allowing the child to be who they are in all of their splender.
 Allow the Adult Dyslexic to be who they are in all of their splender.
 If splender, looks like sdlenper, have fun with it.
-Start speaking with a german accent and start to understand that people in life are different and unique.
-It is not the Dyslexics fault that the english alphabet’s letters can invert so easily to make completely different words and meanings.
+Start speaking with a German accent and start to understand that people in life are different and unique.
+It is not the Dyslexics fault that the English alphabet’s letters can invert so easily to make completely different words and meanings.

 If the reader see’s all the different angles of an object and considers all possibilities the people around them would consider them smart.
-Yet, when the Dyslexic child considers all the alphabetical possibilities to letters they are often yelled at and made fun of by their peers.
-Remember that peers and beers looks identical to the Dyslexic reader.
+Yet, when the Dyslexic child considers all the alphabetical possibilities to letters, they are often yelled at and made fun of by their peers.
+Remember that peers and beers look identical to the Dyslexic reader.
 The Dyslexic reader, and reaper are also similar.

-Teaching a Dyslexic to have have fun with the different combinations of letters.
+Teaching a Dyslexic Reader to have fun with the different combinations of letters.
 Teaching them how they can invert the language the way they actually view it.
 Taking our guards down about how ridiculous the education system is in calling Dyslexics Diseased would also help us in teaching a Dyslexic how to read or write.
-Education is also Epucation in reverse Dyslexic lettering.

 Teaching a Dyslexic How to Read

-Copyright 2019, Simon-Elliott Blake
+Copyright 2019, Simon Blake